Ore plus Tur\'{a}n: Preliminaries

-We also use the following two propositions, characterizing which complete multipartite graphs are Hamiltonian and traceable, respectively.
+We use the following three propositions, characterizing which complete multipartite graphs are $k$-Hamiltonian-connected, Hamiltonian, and traceable, respectively.

 \begin{prop} Let $G$ be a complete multipartite graph on $n$ vertices whose largest part has size $m$.
+Then $G$ is $k$-Hamiltonian-connected if and only if $m \le (n-k)/2$. \end{prop}

+\begin{proof} Suppose $G$ has a part of size greater than $(n-k)/2$.
+Let $G'$ be the result of deleting some set of $k-1$ vertices from the other parts.
+Then $G'$ is a complete multipartite graph with one part $P$ of size at least $(n-k+1)/2$ and the other parts having at most $(n-k+1)/2$ vertices.
+A path of length $\ell$ between two vertices outside $P$ contains at most $\ell/2$ vertices in $P$.
+A Hamiltonian path between these vertices in $G'$ then is impossible because it would have length $n-k$ but contain more than $(n-k)/2$ vertices in $P$.
+Since $G'$ is not Hamiltonian-connected, $G$ is not $k$-Hamiltonian-connected.

+Conversely, suppose the largest part of $G$ has size $m \le (n-k)/2$.
+The degree of a vertex in a part of size $p$ is $n-p$, so the minimum degree of $G$ is $\delta(G)=n-m\ge(n+k)/2$.
+By \cref{thm:stablemindeg} with $P=k$-Hamiltonian-connectedness and \cref{table}, $G$ is $k$-Hamiltonian-connected. \end{proof}

-Then $G$ is Hamiltonian if and only if $m \le n/2$. \end{prop}
+\begin{prop} Let $G$ be a complete multipartite graph on $n$ vertices whose largest part has size $m$.
+Then $G$ is $k$-Hamiltonian if and only if $m \le (n-k)/2$. \end{prop}

-\begin{proof} If $G$ has a part of size greater than $n/2$, then $G$ is not Hamiltonian because any cycle in $G$ is a cyclic ordering of vertices of $G$ in which the vertices in the largest part are non-consecutive.
+\begin{proof} Suppose $G$ has a part of size greater than $(n-k)/2$.
+Let $G'$ be the result of deleting some set of $k$ vertices from the other parts.
+Then $G'$ is a complete multipartite graph with one part of size at least $(n-k+1)/2$ and the other parts having at most $(n-k-1)/2$ vertices.
+As any cycle in $G$ is a cyclic ordering of vertices of $G$ in which the vertices in the largest part are non-consecutive, we have $G'$ is not Hamiltonian and so, by definition, $G$ is not $k$-Hamiltonian.

-Conversely, suppose the largest part of $G$ has size $m \le n/2$.
-The degree of a vertex in a part of size $p$ is $n-p$, so the minimum degree of $G$ is $\delta(G) = n-m \ge n/2$.
-This minimum degree condition, by Dirac's theorem \cite{Dirac}, implies that $G$ is Hamiltonian. \end{proof}
+Conversely, suppose the largest part of $G$ has size $m \le (n-k)/2$.
+The degree of a vertex in a part of size $p$ is $n-p$, so the minimum degree of $G$ is $\delta(G)=n-m\ge(n+k)/2$.
+This minimum degree condition, by \cref{thm:stablemindeg} with $P=k$-Hamiltonicity and \cref{table}, implies that $G$ is $k$-Hamiltonian. \end{proof}

 \begin{prop} Let $G$ be a complete multipartite graph on $n$ vertices whose largest part has size $m$.
 Then $G$ is traceable if and only if $m \le (n+1)/2$. \end{prop}

 \begin{proof} If $G$ has a part of size greater than $(n+1)/2$, then $G$ is not traceable because any path in $G$ is an ordering of vertices of $G$ in which the vertices in the largest part are non-consecutive.